Sasivar/IAM_Guardian/AWS_Console_Setup.md

 ---

-### 🏁 Next Step
+### Next Step

 Once you have repeated Section 2 across all targeted member environments, your AWS backbone network layout is entirely stable.
-You can now transition directly to **Phase 2 (EC2 Application Software Installation)**!
+You can now transition directly to the next step.